pvasek/kudu-wiki/Configurable-settings.md

-There are various things that you can configure using App Settings, which you can find on the Configure page in the Windows Azure portal.
+There are various things that you can configure using App Settings, which you can find on the Configure page in the Azure portal.

+## Repository and deployment related settings

 Note that in addition to using App Settings, you can specify those settings in your [[.deployment file|Customizing-deployments]].
 This is useful if you want the setting to be part of your repository.

-## Repository and deployment related settings

 ### Adding flags to the msbuild command line